Georg-Hans Reinhardt: Security warfare

 From early 1942 until June 1944, the 3rd Panzer Army operated around Vitebsk and Smolensk.
 In the course of rear-security operations in the area, troops under Reinhardt command destroyed entire communities.
 A report of February 1943 stated:

-In order to keep bands from resettling in this territory, the population of villages and farms in this area were killed without exception to the last baby.
+In order to keep bandits from resettling in this territory, the population of villages and farms in this area were killed without exception to the last baby.
 All homes were burned down.

 The army engaged in deportations of civilians to concentration camps.
-Between September and December 1943, nearly 4,000 civilians were deported from Vitebsk and surrounding areas, because they were suspected of helping "bands" (quotation marks in the original).
+Between September and December 1943, nearly 4,000 civilians were deported from Vitebsk and surrounding areas, because they were suspected of helping "bandits" (quotation marks in the original).
 The action was conducted in cooperation with units of the SD; civilians, including women and children, were deported to Auschwitz concentration camp, where they died from starvation and maltreatment or were later gassed.

 In June 1944, during Operation Bagration, the Third Panzer and the rest of Army Group Centre were shattered by the Red Army and driven back into Poland and East Prussia.
 On 16 August 1944, Reinhardt was given command of Army Group Centre.
 In December, renewed Soviet attacks drove Army Group Centre out of Poland into northern Prussia.
 Reinhardt was retired from active duty in January 1945.